MohdImran001/evento/README.md

 5. We cannot sell tickets without a proper web application.
 6. Creating a website to reach a large number of people is a good choice but creating web pages is time-consuming and requires technical knowledge.

-Even if somehow we solve all these challenges, we still get stuck at managing guests.
-Sometimes we have a limited capacity and we only want to allow certain people.
-The organizers should be able to add/remove guests easily through an intuitive interface.

 ##### OBJECTIVE

 The goal is to develop a web-based platform that will allow event organizers to create an event, promote it and manage guest registrations.

 The platform should provide an intuitive and fast interface for

 1. Creating hosted web pages for the events with a single click.
 2. Sharing event information with images, descriptions, and google maps.